 An informational fair and town hall meeting on this topic starts at 5:30 p.m.
 Thursday at Coolidge High School in Northwest, with more community meetings to come this weekend.

-For a list of the meetings that have been scheduled so far, visit the Deputy Mayor for Education site.
+For a list of the meetings that have been scheduled so far, visit the Deputy Mayor for Education site as well.